It was one of those injuries that sucked the air from the building.

 Klay Thompson’s ACL Injury

 In Game 3 of the 2019 NBA Finals against the Toronto Raptors, Thompson missed a playoff game for the first time in his career with a left hamstring injury.
-It was another injury sustained by an integral Warriors player, following Kevin Durant‘s calf injury sustained throughout the playoffs.
+It was another injury endured by an integral Warriors player, following Kevin Durant‘s calf injury sustained throughout the playoffs.

 The five-time NBA All-Star returned to action in Games 4 and 5, contributing 26 points in Game 5 to keep the Warriors alive and bring the series to a 3-2 Toronto lead despite Durant rupturing his Achilles in the second quarter.